 Museum of Himachal Culture and Folk Art is located near Hadimba Temple and is the best place to understand the heritage and culture of Himachal Pradesh.

 A little walk through apple and apricot orchards, across the Manalsu River, you will reach Old Manali.
-It is located 3 KM from Mall road and Manalsu river separates Manali Town from Old Manali.
+It is located 3 km from Mall road and Manalsu river separates Manali Town from Old Manali.
 Once you cross the bridge, the winding road that goes uphill welcomes you with small cafes on both sides.
-Some resemble the hippie culture, some for art enthusiasts and a few to sit by the river and enjoy a good meal.
+Some resemble the hippie culture, some for art enthusiasts, and a few to sit by the river and enjoy a good meal.

 There is something here for each one of us.
-Some shops sell artefacts, antiques, clothes, and souvenirs as memoirs and are worth buying.
+Some shops sell artifacts, antiques, clothes, and souvenirs as memoirs and are worth buying.
 During August and September, lush green vistas and the apple orchards on both sides can leave you mesmerized.
 Further, a little walk uphill takes you to the humble village life where you can see the traditional Manali houses and a lifestyle that will make you fall in love with this town over and over again.

-For those who wish to experience peace and tranquillity, away from all the city rush, Old Manali is the ideal place.
+For those who wish to experience peace and tranquility, away from all the city rush, Old Manali is the ideal place.
 Mostly less crowded throughout the year, and housing many beautiful cafes and homestays, this is the perfect getaway for those who seeking serenity.

 Solang valley is a picturesque destination famous for its natural beauty and exotic and adventure activities offered irrespective of any seasons.
 The snow-capped mountains surround the valley and form a golden shade in the evening sun.
 It is a view you should never miss.
 It is located about 14 km from Manali town and the road is well maintained.
 At times you can expect heavy traffic on these roads and most of that will be in peak tourist times.